kind3r/getting-started-with-your-artillery-printer/troubleshooting.md

 ---
 title: Troubleshooting common issues and possible fixes
-updated: 10-05-2020
+updated: 21-05-2020
 ---

 This page will be updated often with most common things people seem to run into so check back from time to time.
-In principle if you have read [this guide](/) from the begining you should be familiar with all of this issues and how to fix them and this section should act as a short summary.
+In principle if you have read [this guide](/) from the begining you should be familiar with most of this issues and how to fix them and this section should act as a short summary.
 Most of the trouble people are having comes from an improper [setup](setup.html), general lack of knowlege about the [3D printing process](understanding-3d-printing.html) in general and understanding the role of the basic components of [your 3D printer](3d-printer-overview.html).
 Issues can also be caused by [slicer settings](slicer.html) that are not adapted to the model that you are trying to print.

 > A good starting point is Simplify3D's [Print Quality Troubleshooting Guide](https://www.simplify3d.com/support/print-quality-troubleshooting/)

+> Another excelent guide is [The Ultimate 3D Print Quality Troubleshooting Guide 2019](https://rigid.ink/pages/ultimate-troubleshooting-guide)

 ## Prints not sticking to the bed